paquettm/420-302-VA_A24/ASSIGNMENTS/Assignment2_Web_Visualisation.md

 ### Task 5: The Web Visualisation

-You will follow the procedure from Lab 8 (coming soon) to implement and run the Visualisation Web interface.
+You will follow the procedure from [Lab 8](../LABS/LAB8_Web_Historian_Visualisation.md) to implement and run the Visualisation Web interface.

 ## Testing